What’s the difference between rent-stabilized and rent-controlled apartments?

 1. What is a rent-controlled apartment?

 Rent control is a policy that restricts increases on apartments in buildings built before 1947.
-Rent control in NYC is VERY rare and there are only about 16,000 rent-controlled units left in the city.
+Rent control in NYC is VERY rare.
+The city only has about 16,000 rent-controlled units left.
 To qualify for rent control, a tenant must have been continuously living in an apartment since July 1, 1971, or be a qualifying family member who succeeded the apartment (more on this later).
 This is why most rent-controlled tenants are elderly – they’ve been living in the same space since the 70s!
 Their rent is from the 70s too – sometimes just a couple of hundred dollars.

-When a rent-controlled apartment becomes vacant, it automatically becomes “rent stabilized”, except in buildings with fewer than six units, where it is usually decontrolled.
+When a rent-controlled apartment becomes vacant, it automatically becomes “rent stabilized”.
 This is why the number of rent-controlled apartments is so few – when the tenant passes away or vacates, the unit falls into stabilization status.
 Unlike rent-stabilized apartments, rent-controlled tenants don’t have a lease.
-They don’t need one.
 They are a permanent tenant of that space – the landlord can never ask them to leave.

 Some buildings have a mix of both rent-stabilized and market rate apartments.